Wake in Fright: Production

-A film adaptation of Kenneth Cook's 1961 novel Wake in Fright was linked with the actor Dirk Bogarde and the director Joseph Losey as early as 1963.
+A film adaptation of Kenneth Cook's 1961 novel Wake in Fright was linked with the actor Dirk Bogarde and director Joseph Losey as early as 1963.
 Morris West later secured the film rights and tried, unsuccessfully, to raise funding for the film's production.
 The rights were eventually bought by Australian company NLT Productions and American firm Group W Films and Canadian director Ted Kotcheff was recruited to direct the film.
+As stated by writer Stephen Vagg, "the first masterpiece of the revived Australian film industry" was "directed by a Canadian, from a script by a Jamaican, with a Norwegian producer and finance from an American fridge manufacturer."

 After Wake in Fright, Kotcheff would continue to have a successful career as a director.
 His later films included The Apprenticeship of Duddy Kravitz (1973), Fun with Dick and Jane (1977), First Blood (1982) and Weekend at Bernie's (1988).
 Robert Helpmann was initially hired to play the role of Doc Tydon, but he was replaced with Donald Pleasence due to scheduling conflicts.
 Actor Michael York stated in a 1980 interview that he turned down a role in the film due to being offended by the kangaroo hunting scene.

-The shooting of Wake in Fright began in January 1970 in the mining town of Broken Hill, New South Wales (the area which had inspired Cook for the setting of his novel), with interiors shot the next month at Ajax Studios in the Sydney beach-side suburb of Bondi.
-It was the last film to feature the veteran character actor Chips Rafferty, who died of a heart attack prior to Wake in Fright's release, and the first film with Jack Thompson, a future Australian cinema star, among its cast members.
+The shooting of Wake in Fright began in January 1970 in the mining town of Broken Hill, (the area which had inspired Cook for the setting of his novel), with interiors shot the next month at Ajax Studios in the Sydney beach-side suburb of Bondi.
+It was the last film to feature the veteran character actor Chips Rafferty, who died of a heart attack prior to Wake in Fright's release, and an early film with Jack Thompson, a future Australian cinema star, among its cast members.

+Film copyright issue

+In 2018, a copyright dispute arose after Debbie Limb claimed she owned half of the film rights, as her father, Bobby Limb, co-owned the film's production company NLT Productions.
+However, there was no existing documentation of a legal contract.
+It had been stipulated that revenue earned from the film be put into a trust fund to support the Australian film industry.